lingui/js-lingui/website/docs/guides/message-extraction.md

 ### Non-Macro usages

-The tool matches `i18n._` or `i18n.t` function calls.
+Extractor matches `i18n._` or `i18n.t` function calls.
 It also matches when these functions are called from other member expressions, such as `ctx.i18n.t()`.

 :::note
-The tool matches call expressions only by name.
+Extractor matches calls only by name.
 It doesn't check whether they were really imported from Lingui packages.
 :::

 ```ts